 A narrow stretch of land along the Hicacos Peninsula, this Cuban beach town flaunts a 20-kilometer coastline dotted with at least 50 all-inclusive beach resorts.

-25. Explore the sunken military vessels and shipwrecks at Cayo Piedra Underwater Park.
+Here you’ll be fascinated by a variety of sunken military vessels and shipwrecks.
 Among the wreckage are a number of vessels, a deliberately sunk aircraft, a missile-launching boat, and a few yachts.
 Dive with schools of multi-hued fish and spot turtles and crustaceans.

 More on Cuba: